jackvanhoeven/Artificial-Intelligence-Project/README/README.md

 - [ ] **Objectives:**
-- To develop crypto currencies prediction tool using machine learning
+- To develop crypto currencies prediction tool using machine learning.
-- T
+- To show accuracy of A.I prediction
 - [insert]
 - [insert]